 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 There is swimming available in the lake but there is very little beach area available.
-Be aware that there is no designated or roped-off swimming area and there are no lifeguards.
+Be aware that there is no designated or roped-off swimming area.
 Water temperature is relatively warm during the summer months.

-Trout fishing is available and Spring is said to be best after April 1st.
-Use single barbless hook from April 1 to October 31, with no retention of cutthroat trout over 40cm.
+Trout fishing is available and spring is said to be best after April 1.
+Use single barbless hook from April 1 to October 31, with no retention of cutthroat trout over 40 cm.

 Elevated board walks around the Inland Lake Trail provide excellent scenic viewing opportunities.